Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Introduction

+With this in mind, the fixed point may occur in IR limit the RGI-metric of rotating black hole has been described in \cite{GOLD} and has been constrained in \cite{BAMBI} using X-ray reflector on spectroscopy of a Novikov-Page-Thorne type accretion disc.
+Similarly, a study in \cite{YMC} examined the iron line form anticipated in the reflection spectrum of an accretion disc surrounding black holes in the IR limit of the asymptotic safe gravity with larger derivatives.
+In recent research, \cite{LUIS}, investigated the impact of quantum gravity on the radiation characteristics of a relativistic Novikov-Page-Thorne model of a thin accretion disc surrounding an RGI-Schwarzschild black hole in the setting of the IR limit of an asymptotically safe theory.
+In the context of asymptotically safe gravity, the quantum gravity correction has been addressed for the accretion process onto black holes in \cite{YANG}.
 In the article \cite{YANG}, the author analyzes quantum gravity corrections to the accretion onto black holes in the context of asymptotically safe gravity.
-Considering steady, spherical accretion onto a static and spherically symmetric black hole the author has determined the critical point and computed the mass accretion rate, and subsequently observed the total integrated flux.
-In this article, we consider a static and spherically symmetric Schwarzschild black hole.
+Considering steady, spherical accretion onto a static and a spherically symmetric black hole the author has determined the critical point and computed the mass accretion rate, and subsequently observed the total integrated flux.
+In the same vein, we consider a static and spherically symmetric Schwarzschild black hole.
 The quantum gravity corrections to the Schwarzschild black hole metrics are accounted for by the use of the generalized uncertainty principle.
-The quantum spacetime with a running gravitational coupling is considered here.
-Analyzing the gravity-induced quantum interference pattern and the Gedanken experiment for measuring the weight of a photon, it has been found that the running Newton constant can be stimulated by the generalized uncertainty principles, and that leads to quantum gravity corrections to Schwarzschild black hole metrics \cite{XLING}.
+The issue, therefore, enters into the realm of quantum spacetime with a running gravitational coupling.
+Analyzing the gravity-induced quantum interference pattern and the Gedanken experiment for measuring the weight of a photon, it has been found that the running Newton constant can be stimulated by the generalized uncertainty principles and that leads to quantum gravity corrections to Schwarzschild black hole metrics \cite{XLING}.
 This improved metric is considered here to study the accretion onto the black hole.

 The article is organized as follows.
 Sec.2 is devoted to the description of GUP associated with the minimum measurable length.
 In Sec.
 3 we have discussed the general formulation of the accretion phenomena onto the black holes.
 In Sec.
 4 we consider a polytropic equation of the state of the surrounding medium of the black hole and compute the correction due to the quantum gravity effect to the temperature and to the total integrated flux at the event horizon.
 The final Sec.5 contains a brief discussion and conclusion